flyingmachine/brave-clojure-web/content/organization.md

 1. Find a Var named `great-books`.
 If it doesn't exist, create it and update the current namespace's map with the association between `great-books` and the Var that was just created
-2. Find a free storage locker
+2. Find a free storage shelf
-3. Shove `["East of Eden" "The Glass Bead Game"]` in it
+3. Shove `["East of Eden" "The Glass Bead Game"]` onto it
-4. Write the address of the locker on the Var
+4. Write the address of the shelf on the Var
 5. Return the Var (in this case, `#'user/great-books`)

 This process is called *interning* a Var.
 You can interact with a